LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

     ``someObject.methodName()``,
     then it is acting on the current object ``someObject``.
 #.
 When a constructor or instance method (no ``static``) inside the class is called,
-    there must already be a current object.
+    there must *already* be a current object.
     If that constructor or instance method calls a further instance method inside the same class, without using dot notation, then the further method has the *same* current object.

-Again:  When a constructor or method refers to or sets an instance variable, without starting with "object.", it is referring to the *current object*, also referred to as *this* object.
+Again:  When a constructor or method refers to or sets an instance variable, without starting with "someObject.", it is referring to the *current object*, also referred to as *this* object.

 .. warning::